LukeShortCloud/rootpages/markdown/openstack.md

 ## Automation - PackStack

-Supported operating system: RHEL 7
+Supported operating system: RHEL 7, Fedora

-PackStack (sometimes refered to as RDO) provides a simple all-in-one development.
-Thisis aimed towards developers needing to test new features with the latest code.
+PackStack is part of the Red Hat Development of OpenStack (RDO).
+It's purpose is for providing small and simple demontrations of OpenStack.
+This tool does not handle any upgrades of the OpenStack services.

 First, install the OpenStack repository.